CalebMulugeta-ui/PurePath/README.md

 **PurePath** is a "truth checker" for sustainability.
 We use AI to cut through the "marketing fog" and spot greenwashing, the practice of companies pretending to be eco friendly to trick consumers.

-Instead of taking a brand's word for it, PurePath gives you a data-backed **Truth Score** in seconds.
+Instead of taking a brand's word for it, PurePath gives you a data backed **Truth Score** in seconds.

 ## 💡 Inspiration
 We were tired of seeing "eco friendly" labels on everything when nearly **80% of corporate sustainability claims** are actually exaggerated or lack verifiable evidence.
 We built PurePath because if professional investors are confused by greenwashing, regular shoppers don't stand a chance.